-- Aside from alcohol and marijuana, prescription and over-the-counter drugs are the most commonly abused substances by Americans 14 and older.
-More than 60% of teens say they use prescription drugs because they’re easy to get from parents’ medicine cabinets.
+- Aside from alcohol, marijuana and tobacco cigarettes, prescription and over-the-counter drugs are the most commonly abused substances by Americans 14 and older.

 - Studies have shown that many people who inject heroin reported abusing prescription opioids before starting to use heroin.